rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 ### Learning rate

-Too large learning rate ($\eta$) can miss the minima and the cause the learning to diverge.
+Too large learning rate ($\eta$) can miss the minima and causes the learning to diverge.

 <img src="assets/img/gradient-descentlarglr.svg"  style="width:40%"/>